-We compare our offline algorithm GREEDY+MAX and our streaming algorithm SIEVE+MAX with baselines, answering the following questions: (1) What are the approximation factors we are getting on real data?
+We compare our offline algorithm Greedy+Max and our streaming algorithm SIEVE+MAX with baselines, answering the following questions: (1) What are the approximation factors we are getting on real data?
 (2) How do the objective values compare?
 (3) How do the runtimes compare?
 (4) How do the numbers of queries compare?
-We compare GREEDY+MAX to the following baselines:

-- (1) Partialenum+Greedy Sviridenko (2004).
-Given an input parameter d, this algorithm creates a separate knapsack for each combination of d items, and then runs the Greedy algorithm on each of the knapsacks.
-At the end, the algorithm outputs the best solution among all knapsacks, so that the total runtime is $\Omega(Kn^{d+1})$.
-In fact, Partialenum+Greedy is only feasible for d=1 and our smallest dataset. - (2) Greedy.
-This algorithm starts with an empty knapsack and repeatedly adds the item with the highest marginal density with respect to the collected items in the knapsack, until no more item can be added to the knapsack. - (3) GREEDYORMAX Khuller et al. (1999).
-This algorithm compares the value of the best item with the value of the output of the GREEDY algorithm and outputs the better of the two.

-streaming we compare SIEVE+MAX In Sieve Badanidiyuru et al. (2014) and Sieve-ORMAX Huang et al. (2017), which are similar thresholding-based algorithms.
-SIEVE starts with an empty knapsack and collects all items whose marginal density with respect to the items in the knapsack exceed a given threshold (which is initially equal to $\frac{1}{2}$), while SieveOrMax uses a similar approach, but compares the items collected by the thresholding algorithm to the best single item, and outputs the better of the two solutions.
+We compare GREEDY+MAX to the offline baselines Greedy, GreedyOrmax Khuller et al. (1999), as well as PartialEnum+Greedy (Khuller et al., 1999; Sviridenko, 2004), which enumerates knapsacks containing all subsets of d items, and then runs the Greedy algorithm upon each of those knapsacks.
+PARTIALENUM+GREEDY uses $\Omega(Kn^{d+1})$ runtime and queries, so only d=1 and the smallest ego-Facebook dataset are feasible in our experiments.
+In streaming we compare Sieve+Max to Sieve Badanidiyuru et al. (2014) and SieveOrmax Huang et al. (2017), which are similar thresholding-based algorithms.
 We also implemented a single-pass BranchingMRT by Huang et al. (2017) that uses thresholding along with multiple branches and gives a $4/11 \approx 0.36$ -approximation.
 We did not implement Huang and Kakimura (2019) as their algorithms are orders of magnitude slower than BranchingMRT which is already several orders of magnitude slower than other algorithms.

-Our code is available at https://github.com/
+Our code is available at https://github.com/aistats20submodular/aistats20submodular.
+We used two types of datasets:

-aistats20submodular/aistats20submodular.